 The most common types of abuse include: (1) demanding excessive amounts of unnecessary information, which imposes significant costs on parties to a suit, and (2) filing motions contesting the bounds of acceptable discovery instead of the merits of the underlying case.
 As a result, defendants face pressure to settle quickly rather than endure lengthy, burdensome discovery requests.

 Discovery abuse has become particularly problematic in recent years due to the advent of electronic data storage.
-Not only has the volume of documents expanded, but the costs of producing electronic documents far exceed those of paper documents, as lawyers must review each digital file before it is released to the opposing party.
+Not only has the volume of documents expanded, but the costs of preserving, storing, and producing typically vast quantities of electronic documents far exceed those of paper documents.
 This tedious and meticulous process has resulted in some large companies dedicating entire floors to attorneys reviewing documents to comply with requests – at a cost that can easily run into the millions of dollars, all without ever setting foot in a courtroom.
-It is therefore no surprise that discovery ranks as one of the top litigation concern for many businesses.
+It is therefore not a surprise that discovery ranks as one of the top litigation concerns for many businesses.